RROxford/new-theme/_initiatives/carpentry.md

 image_src: carpentry.png
 website: https://software-carpentry.org/about/
 ---
 **Software and data carpentry workshops** are organised during the year.
-Follow the Reproducible Research Oxford [twitter page](https://twitter.com/rroxford){:target="_blank"} to receive updates on when the next workshop will be held!
+[Subscribe to the Reproducible Research Oxford mailing list](https://web.maillist.ox.ac.uk/ox/subscribe/rroxford) to receive updates on when the next workshop will be held!

 ![Software carpentry session]({{ 'assets/images/software-carpentry-workshop2.png' | relative_url }})